Annas Maamun: Arrest, release, and rearrest

 On 25 September 2014, Maamun was arrested in Jakarta by the Corruption Eradication Commission (KPK) under charges of receiving bribes related to land function conversion.
 He was the third successive governor of Riau to be arrested under corruption charges.
 On 24 June 2015, the Bandung Anti-corruption Court sentenced him to 6 years of prison and a fine of Rp 200 million.
 He appealed to the Supreme Court, which increased his sentence to 7 years.
 However, President Joko Widodo gave him a pardon on 25 October 2019 which reverted his sentence to 6 years, citing his old age.

-After his release from prison on 21 September 2020, Maamun joined the Nasdem Party in October 2021.
+After his release from prison on 21 September 2020, Maamun joined the NasDem Party in October 2021.
 However, he was once more arrested by KPK on 30 March 2022, under charges of bribing provincial legislators to approve Riau's 2015 budget.
 He was sentenced to one year in prison on 28 July 2022.
+Following his second release, he joined the Ummah Party in 2023.